root-project/web/install/build_from_source.md

 ### After v6.22

 The main feature introduced in v6.22 concerning the PyROOT build system is the possibility to build for both Python3 and Python2 (MultiPython), available only if the version of CMake used to build is >= 3.14.
 In the following, build and installation processes both with CMake >= 3.14 and < 3.14 are described.
+Also note that v6.24 is the last ROOT version that supports cmake <3.16.

 #### CMake >= 3.14